ripienaar/free-for-dev/README.md

   * [letsmonitor.org](https://letsmonitor.org) - SSL monitoring, free for up to 5 monitors
   * [linkok.com](https://linkok.com) - Online broken link checker, free for small websites up to 100 pages, completely free for open-source projects.
   * [loader.io](https://loader.io/) — Free load testing tools with limitations
-  * [meercode.io](https://meercode.io/) — Meercode is the ultimate monitoring dashboard for your CI/CD builds.
-Free for open-source and one private repository.
   * [netdata.cloud](https://www.netdata.cloud/) — Netdata is an open-source tool to collect real-time metrics.
 It's a growing product and can also be found on GitHub!
   * [newrelic.com](https://www.newrelic.com) — New Relic observability platform built to help engineers create more perfect software.
 From monoliths to serverless, you can instrument everything and then analyze, troubleshoot, and optimize your entire software stack.
 The free tier offers 100GB/month of free data ingest, one free full-access user, and unlimited free primary users.
   * [Middleware.io](https://middleware.io/) -  Middleware observability platform provides complete visibility into your apps & stack, so you can monitor & diagnose issues at scale.
 They have a free forever plan for Dev community use that allows Log monitoring for up to 1M log events, Infrastructure monitoring & APM for up to 2 hosts.